Nikhil-Manglore/Nuclei-Detection-and-Counting/README.md

 # Nuclei-Detection-And-Counting

 Author(s):
-Tikhon Pachin, College of Engineering
-Annapoorna Prabhu, College of Engineering
-Yu-Hsuan Lin, College of Engineering
-Aubrey Gatewood, College of Engineering
-Nikhil Manglore, College of Science
-Niharika Narra, College of Engineering
-Lydia Hanna, College of Engineering
+Tikhon Pachin, Nikhil Manglore, Annapoorna Prabhu, Yu-Hsuan Lin, Aubrey Gatewood, Niharika Narra, Lydia Hanna

 Abstract:
 Nuclei segmentation on microscopy images has been a topic of interest for over 10 years.
 There are multiple